friedrich-de/Basic-Mining-Deck/README.md

 If you changed field names to something else, you will have to make changes to the corresponding text in the files.

-## How to restore images on mobile
+## How to hide images on mobile
-Delete the following lines from the `Styling` section of your card:
+Activate the following lines from the `Styling` section of your card:

 ```css
 .iphone .main_image {